Ringobot/SpotifyApi.NetCore/README.md

 | Users Profile | 2 | 0 | 0% |
 | **Total** | **64** | **26** | **41%** |

-Feature requests welcomed! (log an issue)
+Feature requests welcomed! (create an issue)

+## Maintainer

+This project is actively maintained by @DanielLarsenNZ.
+The easiest way to get in touch is to create an issue.
+But you can also email daniel@larsen.nz.

 ## Contributors

-Thanks to @aevansme for his contributions!
+Thanks to @aevansme and @brandongregoryscott for their contributions!

 Contributions welcomed.
 Read [CONTRIB.md](./CONTRIB.md)